hartwigmedical/hmftools/serve/README.md

 ### iClusion Curation

 iClusion contributes to actionability only.
-SERVE configures every trial to B-level evidence with responsive direction.
+SERVE configures every trial to B-level evidence with `RESPONSIVE` direction.
 SERVE only considers trials with one or more molecular inclusion criterium.
 The filtering is predominantly configurable rather than fixed in SERVE.
 The fixed curation of iClusion that is done in SERVE is mapping gene names and signatures.